 I am showing off my personal Taig Micro-lathe and some of the minor improvements I have made.
 I haven’t done any super detailing but it seems everyone modifies their Taig Micro-lathe to the way they like it.

-It is an older version and NOT exactly the same… Continue reading
+It is an older version and NOT exactly the… Continue reading

 I have found a good project for my 4 Axis CNC mill and also my Rhino 5 software.
 If you have read recent posts I have mentioned I am pursuing carving some small bells from wax for lost wax casting.
 Here I am re-configuring my original Taig micro mill back into 4 axis operation.